top of page

 Freezing separately vs together

 I really prefer to freeze green beans in a manner that ensures my ability to choose how much I want later.
-Do this by placing the beans on a cookie sheet and freezing them for 2-4 hours before placing them in the storage bags.
+Do this by placing the beans on a baking sheet with a silicone mat and freezing them for 2-4 hours before placing them in the storage bags.

 I label the storage bag with the date and contents before putting any food inside.
 It is just easier to do it when you can lay it flat.
 Labeling contents may seem funny, but after it has been in the freezer for a while you may forget what is in the bag.